-In Step 2, you'll need to check a few boxes that apply to your online goals.
+In Step 2, you’ll need to check a few boxes that apply to your blog goals.
 Then hit Continue to Theme Selection.
 See the image above.

 You’ve successfully set up your web hosting and WordPress blog with Bluehost.

-You can now head over to My Sites and Log in to WordPress to access your blog.
+You can now head over to My Sites and Log in to WordPress to access your blog’s admin area.
 See the image below.

-Next, and from your WordPress dashboard, you can install a theme of your choice and some essential plugins.
+Next, from your WordPress admin area, you can install a theme of your choice and some essential plugins.

-Plugins enhance and expand the functionality of WordPress.
+Plugins enhance and expand the functionality of WordPress entirely.

-For example, if you need an online store for your blog, then there's a plugin for that called WooCommerce.
+For example, if you need an online store for your blog, then there’s a plugin for that called WooCommerce for that.

-Or, if you need to create an online course, then there's a plugin for that called Thrive Apprentice (This is a premium plugin).
+Or, if you need to create an online course, then there’s a plugin for that called LearnDash (This is a premium plugin).

-You can find a wide range of functional plugins in the WordPress repository here for free.
-There are currently over 50,000 to choose from.
+You can find a wide range of functional free-to-use plugins in the WordPress repository here.
+There are currently over 58,000 to choose from.

 I recommend using a combination of quality free plugins and premium plugins where possible.